 I’ve mentioned previously that the Sacramento region has spawned 15% of the nation’s serial killers.
 Let that sink in for a moment.
 A significant number of serial killers have gravitated to our city as their base of depravity.
 Roger Kibbe (the I-5 Strangler), George and Charlene Gallegos, Richard Trenton Chase (The Vampire of Sacramento), Eric Leonard (The Thrill Killer), Morris Solomon, Wesley Shermentine and Loren Herzog (The Speed Freak Killers), Juan Corona, Dorothea Puente (The F Street Boarding House Murders), and Herman Hobbs are among the known notorious serial killers who prowled for their prey in the Sacramento area.
 Their motivations may have varied–financial gain, sex, or the thrill of the kill, but these named killers are believed to be accountable for 149 victims.
 At least 149 people who, for whatever reason, got on the radar of a killer.

 Some feel it’s the overall softening of laws releasing more felons into our streets.
 While Proposition 47 and other initiatives to lower the prison population have been followed by increases in crime–including violent crime, a connection to serial killers isn’t born out by the data.
 Most of the most notorious known serial killers committed their murders during a time when the death penalty was on the books and the courts were more than willing to impose it.
+It will be interesting to watch what happens now, in light of newly-minted governor Gavin Newsome’s self-imposed moratorium on the death penalty in California.

 Recently, an article in the New Yorker suggested that law enforcement often doesn’t have the data to connect a victim to a specific killer and the latest solve rates for homicides is only 60%.
 Slight changes in the methods used in the killing, different geographical killing grounds may be enough to have authorities unable to connect the unsolved cases.
 Thomas Hargrove, a researcher who’s collected data on over 715,000 murders, believes that there is sufficient evidence to state that there are 2,000 serial killers active in the country at this time.